Orasi/Mustard-Seed/README.md

 These commands will create the database and and all the tables that are needed for Mustard.

 ### Adding a User
-By default Mustard does not have any users configured and atleast one will need to be added in the Rails console to allow access.
+By default, Mustard does not have any users configured and atleast one will need to be added in the Rails console to allow access.
 You can access the Rails console by running the following command from the Mustard root directory.

 `rails console`